rodneyway/silverstripe-linkmapping/README.md

 # SilverStripe Link Mapping

-This module will allow you to set up simple/regex link redirection mappings and customisation, either replacing the default automated URL handling or hooking into a page not found.
+This module will allow you to set up simple/regular expression link redirection mappings and customisation, either replacing the default automated URL handling or hooking into a page not found.
 This is useful for something such as legacy page redirection.

 ## Requirements